moskalva/G1/docs/Kanban.md

 - *[PilotSeat]* change pilot seat screens (???)

 # Done
+- handle disconnects:
+	- Handle in-activity on a client (if neighbor not updated for some time drop them)
+	- Handle connection loss on server. ( notify neighbors)
+	- Propagate neighbor leaving neighborhood
 - display other player ships
 - fisheye camera
 - display ship position on screen